deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 DL4J Spark training supports the ability to load data serialized in a custom format.
 The assumption is that each file on the remote/network storage represents a single minibatch of data in some readable format.

 Note that this approach is typically not required or recommended for most users, but is provided as an additional option for advanced users or those with pre-prepared data in a custom format or a format that is not natively supported by DL4J.
+When files represent a single record/example (instead of a minibatch) in a custom format, a custom RecordReader could be used instead.

 The interfaces of note are: